Warning: I was crying as I started to type this, so it may not be wholly cogent.

 I shipped for boot camp at 17 with removable front teeth and had two previously permanent teeth inadvertently misplaced after an accidental butt stroke at the hands of a frustrated junior Drill Instructor.
 That DI was later relieved, in part because the senior found out she actually confiscated my removable retainer/teeth as punishment for going to dental and complaining about the two bottom teeth that had decided not to stay in my mouth.
 I missed 6 hours of training.
 I didn’t even say how they came out.
 Just needed gauze or something to pack the gums.
 Seriously.
 Who takes away teeth as punishment?
 Don’t answer that.

-Somewhere in my first tour in the Marines I was ninja punched (NJPd) at least twice for fighting as a result of something someone said about my face.
+Somewhere in my first tour in the Marines I was ninja punched (NJPd) several times for fighting as a result of something someone said about my face.
 And maybe the cheap beer we were drinking at a club in Tijuana had something to do with it.
 Or maybe the tequila poppers.
 I digress.
 I fought a lot, often about my face.

 One of those fights was serious enough that the company gunny told me the only way to avoid losing rank (again) was to take leave and go to Tegucigalpa, Honduras with his wife.
 She was volunteering with Operation Smile.
 I didn’t know who they were.